 My personal experience gardening this summer has been an immensely rewarding one.
 Every day after work, I stop by my garden to water, prune, weed, and harvest my crops.
 For such a small space, I have grown and eaten so many vegetables!
 I was able to grow purple kale, swiss chard, rosemary, basil, parsley, jalapenos, eggplant, summer squash, tomatoes, green onion, romaine lettuce, and cucumbers in this 10 x 4 garden plot.
 There's nothing more fun than giving away homegrown vegetables to friends because you have too many.

 A few weeks ago, I finally had enough tomatoes to make one of my favorites, tomato soup.
 I didn't care that it was 95 degrees that day - I was making soup.
 This recipe is super quick and simple but is some of the best tomato soup I've ever had.
 All the tomatoes I used were from the garden, but if you don't have your own we have SO MANY at the Co-op!
 Any kind would work for this recipe, however I would recommend big juicy red tomatoes or heirlooms as this recipe relies on the juice from the tomato to supplement a smaller amount of broth in the soup.
 All you really need for this recipe is your tomatoes, a few other veggies that are in season right now, broth, and some milk or cream if you desire.

 Cook time: 50 minutes

 Calories per serving: 262

 - Preheat oven to 450 degrees.

 - Place tomatoes, bell pepper, red onion, jalapeno pepper, and garlic on a large baking pan.
 Add olive oil and spices and combine.
-Roast 40 minutes, stirring the vegetables after 15 minutes.
+Roast for 40 minutes, stirring the vegetables after 15 minutes.